 While I Was Sleeping

-While I was sleeping last night,
+While I was sleeping, seven billion

-came to my door (I know you
+homeless wanderers came to my door

-were one of them) wanting a mug
+(I know you were one of them)

-of yesterday's coffee and some
+wanting a mug of yesterday's coffee

-toll house cookies my grandmother
+and some toll house cookies my

-taught me how to bake.
+grandmother taught me how to bake.

 This is why I keep my heart ajar

-all through the night, a sliver of me
+all through the Winter dark, a sliver

-unlocked to hear the shuffling socks
+of me unlocked to hear the shuffling

-of humanity come down the hallway
+socks of humanity come down the hall

 of my breathing (I know you took off

-your shoes when you came in) to rest
+your shoes when you came in)

-flickering pool of loneliness
+by the candle's flickering pool of

-shaped by uncertainty into ourselves.
+uncertainty into ourselves.

-warmed up and ready for me
+leftovers warmed and ready for me

 in the small but generous kitchen